Uncategorized

 Sky & Telescape Magazine has a featured article by “Astro Bob” King on their Web site with more information on the 2023 Geminids.
 You can navigate straight to the article here.
 The main meteor shower composite photo at the top may look familiar!

-Lori and I have been pursuing meteor showers for long time.
+Lori and I have been pursuing meteor showers for a long time.
 Click on my link here to see some of my results from 2017, 2014, and 2010.

 Addendum: I received an email claiming that the composite photos are a “drawing”, as if they were faked in some way.
 That’s nonsense.
 It accruately shows where teh meteors were captured by the camera in the sky, and it shows that multiple meteor showers are active on that night (as well as any random meteors captured).
 Here are the technical notes that I’ve had publicly posted for years, on how I captured and created that composite photograph: